Nenad Vučinić

 Nenad Vučinić (Ненад Вучинић; born 7 April 1965) is a Serbian-New Zealand basketball coach and former player.
-He once served as the interim head coach for Philippines men's national basketball team, with Chot Reyes replacing him in the following 2022 FIBA Asia Cup.
+He was once interim head coach for the Philippines men's national basketball team, with Chot Reyes replacing him in the following 2022 FIBA Asia Cup.

 Playing career

 As a player, he grew with youth selections of Partizan Belgrade.
 He played for BASK, Radnički, Kolubara and Slavonka Osijek before flying to New Zealand in 1989 with his wife.
 There he played for the Nelson Giants of the New Zealand NBL.
 As a player, Vučinić was voted to the NBL All-Star Five in 1990.

 Coaching career

+New Zealand

 He is the former head coach of New Zealand men's national basketball team the Tall Blacks.
 He was also the head coach for Fulgor Libertas Forlì in the Italian second league (Legadue), and for BC Kalev/Cramo, a professional basketball club based in Tallinn, Estonia which participates in Korvpalli Meistriliiga, Baltic Basketball League and VTB United League.

 He has won five NBL Coach of the Year titles while guiding Nelson to two titles in 1998 and 2007.
 He stood down as Giants coach after their most recent success and still holds the record for most NBL coaching wins (164).
 After six years as an assistant coach, he took over the Tall Blacks reins in 2007, taking them to victory over Australia in the 2009 FIBA Oceania Championship and into the last 16 at the 2010 FIBA World Championship.